 - 7. (Nara) Nara Park: Enjoy Autumn Leaves in Japan with Deer!

 - 8. (Wakayama) Momijidani Garden: Autumn at its most beautiful

 - ▼ Related articles

-This table summarizes when the best time to see autumn leaves is in the Kansai region for 2019 as compared to the average year, released by the Japan Meteorological Association on October 3.
-(This article will be updated with realtime information in 2020 as the forecast is available.)
+This table summarizes when the best time to see autumn leaves is in the Kansai region for 2021, released by the Japan Meteorological Association on October 4.

 As you can see, the first place to see autumn colors is Nara Prefecture, which is at its peak in late November.
 Most of the other areas are concentrated in early December.